oceanprotocol/provider/API.md

     documentHash: Hex string, the hash of the encrypted document (optional)
     nonce: String object, the nonce of the encrypted document (required)
     signature: the signature of the encrypted document (required).
-     The signature is based on hashing the string concatation consisting of: transactionId + dataNftAddress + decrypterAddress + chainId + nonce.
+     The signature is based on hashing the string concatenation consisting of: transactionId + dataNftAddress + decrypterAddress + chainId + nonce.